firebolt-db/firebolt-demo/FlappyFirebolt/README.md

 ```

 ### 4. Configure Firebolt credentials
-Create a `.env` file in the project root with the following content:
+Create a `.env` file in the FlappyFirebolt folder with the following content:
 ```
 FIREBOLT_API_ENDPOINT=api.app.firebolt.io
 FIREBOLT_API_KEY=your_client_id_here